 How Does a Knowledge Management System Work?

-While each knowledge management system works differently and offers varying sets of features, the different types of knowledge management tools generally all allow you to gather, organize, manage, and share information across your business with your employees and customers.
+While each knowledge management system works differently and offers varying sets of features, knowledge management tools allow you to gather, organize, manage, and share information across your business with your employees and customers.

 An enterprise knowledge management system should generally also allow you to set up automations and customizations according to your business needs.